cca/libraries_wagtail/docs/readme.md

 We use [Gulp](http://gulpjs.com/) for our front-end build tool.
 Note that tools like autoprefixer are solving some bugs, so switching might result in some style problems (e.g., the radio buttons on the home page search box need autoprefixer).

 `npm run` builds the site's assets and `npm watch` watches for changes and rebuilds.
 See the Gulpfile for more information on these tasks.
 We should be able to run these tasks on our host laptop and not inside the development app container; the changes will not trigger an image rebuild (which would slow down development terribly) and should be automatically [synced](https://skaffold.dev/docs/pipeline-stages/filesync/) to the container if Skaffold is working properly.
 Portal takes a different approach to the problem of syncing assets without rebuilding the image and mounts the local application code into the app container as a volume, but this adds complexity to the local kubernetes configuration.

-There are two folders under the main static directory ("moodle" and "summmon") for hosting static files used in external services that cannot host their own content.
-The Summon files are contained within this project (see libraries/summon and the summon Gulp tasks) while the Moodle files are created in the [Moodle Styles](https://github.com/cca/moodle-styles) project.

 ## Media